rehkad/Goobla/docs/linux.md

 ## Viewing logs

-To view logs of Ollama running as a startup service, run:
+To view logs of Moogla running as a startup service, run:

 ```shell
 journalctl -e -u ollama